sagemath/trac_to_gh/Issue 383.md

 # Issue 383: quo_rem in the polynomial rings does not use canonical coercion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/383

 Original creator: jbmohler